viraj2712/plugin-api.go.cd/source/includes/analytics/_041_init.md

 ## init

-On [fetching analytics](#get-analytics) from the plugin the parent window loads an iframe and posts a message with the key `init` and passes the data returned by the plugin.
+This message is sent from the GoCD parent window, after the plugin-provided HTML front-end file for the [chosen analytics](#get-analytics) is loaded into the iframe.

+This allows GoCD to provide the data needed by the plugin, without having to have the plugin-provided HTML front-end make an AJAX call to the server.
 The plugin is expected to handle this message and render the analytics using the data passed in the message.

 > An example message -